 If you can't find an AR15 you like in your local store - you can just build one for under $1000

-This guide shows how to build an AR15 cheap and reliable.
+This guide gives you some ideas on how to build an AR15 cheap and reliable.

 Let's find your parts now.

 Note: This guide only covers standard 16" 5.56mm barrel builds

 Building a good rifle it's just like building cars, bikes, desktop computers, and many other things in life.
 Knowing exactly what parts to get to increase performance and eliminate wasteful spending is the key to build a bad ass AR15.

 Budget AR 15 Build Ball Park Cost - Around $700 - 900 is considered "cheap" or "low cost" in the AR15 world for a fully functional rifle (Not including many useful accessories).
 Due to inflation, a good $1000 AR15 in the past is about ~$1200 in today's money (2023).

 Like A Lego Set - Many ways to make the rifle more unique than the others

 Build Your Dream Rifle - Clone your dream rifle from movies, military history, and video games including M16A4, HK 416, BRN 180 and many more.